python/devguide/committing.rst

    Licensing Agreement <https://www.python.org/psf/contrib/contrib-form/>`_
    (CLA), unless their change has no possible intellectual property associated with it (e.g. fixing a spelling mistake in documentation).
-   To check if a contributor’s CLA has been received, go to `Check Python CLA <https://check-python-cla.herokuapp.com/>`_ and put in their GitHub username.
+   The `CPython CLA Bot <https://github.com/apps/cpython-cla-bot/>`_ checks whether the author has signed the CLA, and replies in the PR if they haven't.
 For further questions about the CLA process, write to contributors@python.org.

 * **Were** ``What's New in Python`` **and** ``Misc/NEWS.d/next`` **updated?**